shawlucas/cs1110/README.md

 I used textures from https://www.nesfiles.com

-Values for velocity and jump positions were gatheCOLOR_RGB_RED from http://www.nesdev.com/
+Values for velocity and jump positions were gathered from http://www.nesdev.com/

 Things to fix: